-Domestic violence is not limited to gender, social status or income level.
-At this time of year, when stress is high, and higher still due to the poor economy, unemployment, looming holiday obligations, etc., domestic violence increases everywhere.
+Domestic violence is not limited to gender, social status or level of income.
+At this time of year, when stress is high, and higher still due to the poor economy, unemployment, and looming holiday obligations, domestic violence increases everywhere.

 Ask for help.
 Find a shelter.
 Run like your life depends upon it (because, in truth, it does).
 Please, don’t pack.
 Just walk away.
 Packing will slow you down and get you caught.
 Be safe first, the other stuff can be replaced.